unclehowell/os.hotspotbnb.com/README.md

 <td style="text-align: center;"><img style="max-width: 200px; display: block; margin-left: auto; margin-right: auto; width: 50%;" src="https://thumb.ibb.co/iw6i2S/mode_2.png" width="50%" /></td>
 </tr>
 <tr>
-<td style="text-align: center;">In Hotspot Mode Wave creates a new Wi-Fi Station with Faster Internet Speeds.
-Wave's Menu &amp; Apps can be also accessed from any device connected to the Hotspot (by simply typing 'Wave' into the web browser)</td>
+<td style="text-align: center;">In Hotspot Mode Unclehowell creates a new Wi-Fi Station with Faster Internet Speeds.
+Unclehowell's Menu &amp; Apps can be also accessed from any device connected to the Hotspot (by simply typing 'Unclehowell' into the web browser)</td>
-<td style="text-align: center;">In Extender Mode Wave displays its Menu &amp; Apps on any HDMI connected display.
-Typing 'Wave' into your mobiles web browser will also allow you to select and control the display.</td>
+<td style="text-align: center;">In Extender Mode Unclehowell displays its Menu &amp; Apps on any HDMI connected display.
+Typing 'Unclehowell' into your mobiles web browser will also allow you to select and control the display.</td>
 </tr>
 </tbody>
 </table>